Configuring built-in routes with MeshHTTPRoute and MeshTCPRoute

 This means that requests to foo.example.com, which match the first listener because it’s more specific, will return a 404 because there are no routes attached for that listener.

-MeshHTTPRoute rules can themselves specify an additional list of hostnames to further limit the traffic handled by those rules.
-Consider the following example:
+MeshHTTPRoute rules can specify an additional list of hostnames to further limit the traffic handled by those rules.
+For example:

 MeshTCPRoute